mkobelt/zk-benchmarking-platform/README.md

 # zk-benchmarking-platform

+A research prototype of an extensible benchmarking platform for Zero-Knowledge Proof (ZKP) implementations.

 ## Setup

 1. Clone this repository with the `--recurse-submodules` flag or run `git submodule update --init` after cloning.